fzipp/ivy-prompt/README.md

 | Ctrl-L    | Clear screen (line is unmodified) |
 | Ctrl-D    | (if line is empty) quit           |

+## Tab-Completion

+Tab-completion works not only with built-in identifiers but also with user-defined variables and operators.

+It is context-aware to some extent.
+For example, it will provide different completion options after `)help `, `)get "`, `)save "`, or `sys "` compared to the usual context.

-## History
+## Input History

-The history is preserved across sessions in a file named `ivy_history` within the `ivy` subdirectory, located within the user configuration directory.
+The input history is preserved across sessions in a file named `ivy_history` within the `ivy` subdirectory, located within the user configuration directory.